WookyeomKim/RNA-Capture-Probe-Designer/README.md

 ## 7. Appendix: Mismatch vs. Thermodynamic Stability Simulation (MATLAB)

-This repository also includes a supplementary MATLAB script (e.g., `Mismatch_Simulation.m`) designed to help you determine the optimal mismatch tolerance for your capture probes *before* running the main Python pipeline.
+This repository also includes a supplementary MATLAB script (e.g., `Simulation_DG_variation_by_MM.m`) designed to help you determine the optimal mismatch tolerance for your capture probes *before* running the main Python pipeline.

 ### Why Use This Simulation?
 Screening massive genomic datasets with thermodynamic calculations can be computationally expensive.
 This simulation models the relationship between the number of base mismatches and the resulting thermodynamic binding stability (ΔG).